KacyUmana/cse15l-lab-reports/LabReport2.md

 - `StringServerMain.main`: to start the server.
 - `StringServer.handleRequest`: to handle the incoming HTTP request and add the messages to the `messageStringBuilder`.

-The code parses the provided port number from the command line arguments and starts the server with the StringServer to handle incoming requests.
+The code parses the provided port number from the command line arguments and starts the server with the` StringServer` to handle incoming requests.
 The main method in the `StringServerMain` class would be called because you're starting the server from the command line with the provided port number.
-In the main methid, the code would execute:
+In the main method, the code would execute:
 ```
 int port = Integer.parseInt(args[0]);
 Server.start(port, new StringServer());
 ```
 Once the server is started, the `StringServer` will handle incoming requests.
-When accessing the URL "localhost:4001/add-message?s=[message]," the `handleRequest` method of the `StringServer` class will be called with the URI object representing this URL as its argument.
+When accessing the URL "localhost:4001/add-message?s=[message]," the `handleRequest` method of the `StringServer` class will be called with the `URI` object representing this URL as its argument.
 Within the `handleRequest` method, the code will check if the request path is "/add-message," and it will proceed to parse the query parameters.
 In this case, it will split the query parameter by '=' and check if the parameter name is "s" and if the length of the parameters array is 2.
-If these conditions are met, the code will append the message and all other following messages to the `messageStringBuilder`, increment the num variable, and return the updated message list.
+If these conditions are met, the code will append the message and all other following messages to the `messageStringBuilder`, increment the `num` variable, and return the updated message list.

 __Relevant Arguments and Fields__

-_StringServerMain.main(String[] args)_:
+`StringServerMain.main(String[] args)`:

-1. Arguments: args is an array of command-line arguments.
+1. Arguments: `args` is an array of command-line arguments.
-2. Relevant Values: args[0]: The first element of the args array contains the port number provided as a command-line argument.
+2. Relevant Values: `args[0]`: The first element of the args array contains the port number provided as a command-line argument.

-_StringServer.handleRequest(URI url)_:
+`StringServer.handleRequest(URI url)`:

-1. Argument: url is a URI object representing the incoming HTTP request URL.
+1. Argument: `url` is a `URI` object representing the incoming HTTP request URL.
 2. Relevant Values:
-    - url.getPath(): This method retrieves the path component of the URL.
+    - `url.getPath()`: This method retrieves the path component of the URL.
 In this case, it will be "/add-message".
-    - url.getQuery(): This method retrieves the query component of the URL.
+    - `url.getQuery()`: This method retrieves the query component of the URL.
 In this case, it will be "s=Hello".

-_StringServer Fields_:
+`StringServer` Fields:

-1. int num: An integer field used to keep track of the message number.
+1. `int num`: An integer field used to keep track of the message number.
-2. StringBuilder messageStringBuilder: A StringBuilder used to store and construct the response message
+2. `StringBuilder messageStringBuilder`: A StringBuilder used to store and construct the response message.

 __Changes in Values of Relevant Fields__

-In this specific request, the num field, `int num`, is used to keep track of the message number.
-In this case, since a new message is being added, the initial value of num of 1 is processed along with the first parameter and adding a new message - the num field would be incremented by 1 and num would become 2.
+In this specific request, the `num` field, `int num`, is used to keep track of the message number.
+In this case, since a new message is being added, the initial value of num of 1 is processed along with the first parameter and adding a new message - the `num` field would be incremented by 1 and `num` would become 2.
 This StringBuilder, `StringBuilder messageStringBuilder` is used to store and construct the response message.
 When you add a new message to it, it appends the message and increments the message number.
 In this specific request, the message "Hello" would be appended, and the next message "How are you" is also appended.

 ![Image](StringServerSS2.png)
 __Methods Called__

+The following methods would be called:

+- `StringServerMain.main`: to start the server.
-The StringServer class's handleRequest method would be called to handle the incoming request.
-The URI object representing the URL would be passed as an argument to this method.
+- `StringServer.handleRequest`: to handle the incoming HTTP request.
+The `URI` object representing the URL would be passed as an argument to this method.
-Here's what would happen in the handleRequest method:

-The code would first check if the request path is "/add-message," and it is indeed "/add-message" in this case.
+The `StringServer` class's `handleRequest` method would be called to handle the incoming request.
+The `URI` object representing the URL would be passed as an argument to this method.
+The code would first check if the request path is "/add-message," and it is "/add-message" in this case.
 It would then split the query component, which is "s=" in this specific request.
 It would check if the query parameter name is "s" and if the length of the parameters array is 2.

-In this case, the condition parameters[0].equals("s") would evaluate to true because the query parameter name is "s."
-However, the condition parameters.length == 2 would evaluate to false because there is no value provided after the equals sign.

-Since the query parameter "s" is present but has no value, the code would not append anything to the messageStringBuilder.
+In this case, the condition `parameters[0].equals("s")` would evaluate to true because the query parameter name is "s."
+However, the condition `parameters.length == 2` would evaluate to false because there is no value provided after the equals sign.
+Since the query parameter "s" is present but has no value, the code would not append anything to the `messageStringBuilder`.
 Instead, it would return the response "Add message!" as specified in the code.

 __Relevant Arguments and Fields__

-StringServer.handleRequest(URI url):
+`StringServer.handleRequest(URI url)`:

-Argument: url is a URI object representing the incoming HTTP request URL.
+1. Argument: `url` is a `URI` object representing the incoming HTTP request URL.
-Relevant Values:
+2. Relevant Values:
-url.getPath(): This method retrieves the path component of the URL, which is "/add-message" in this specific request. url.getQuery(): This method retrieves the query component of the URL, which is "s=" in this specific request.
+    - `url.getPath()`: This method retrieves the path component of the URL, which is "/add-message" in this specific request.
+    - `url.getQuery()`: This method retrieves the query component of the URL, which is "s=" in this specific request.

-StringServer Fields:
+`StringServer` Fields:

-int num: An integer field used to keep track of the message number.
+1. `int num`: An integer field used to keep track of the message number.
 This field would not change in this specific request because no new message is added.

-StringBuilder messageStringBuilder: A StringBuilder used to store and construct the response message.
-In this specific request, it wouldn't change because no message is provided, so nothing is appended to the messageStringBuilder.
+2. `StringBuilder messageStringBuilder`: A StringBuilder used to store and construct the response message.
+In this specific request, it wouldn't change because no message is provided, so nothing is appended to the `messageStringBuilder`.

 __Changes in Values of Relevant Fields__

-In the specific request "localhost:4001/add-message?s=" with no message provided in the query parameter, the values of the relevant fields in the StringServer class do not change.
-For `int num` the num field is used to keep track of the message number.
-In this specific request, since no message is provided, there is no new message to add, and as a result, the num field remains unchanged.
+In the specific request "localhost:4001/add-message?s=" with no message provided in the query parameter, the values of the relevant fields in the `StringServer` class do not change.
+For `int num` the `num` field is used to keep track of the message number.
+In this specific request, since no message is provided, there is no new message to add, and as a result, the `num` field remains unchanged.
 Similarly, `StringBuilder messageStringBuilder` is used to store and construct the response message, and in this request, no new message is appended because the query parameter "s" is empty.
 Consequently, the `messageStringBuilder` remains unchanged, and the response message would be "Add message!" without any changes to the message list.

 ---
 ## Part 2: `ls`